vstinner/python-security/vulnerabilities.rst

 ``rbgimgmodule.c``, and other files, which trigger heap-based buffer overflows.

-Reported by Slythers Bro on the full-disclosure mailing list.

 CVE-2009-4134, CVE-2010-1449 and CVE-2010-1450 are similar reports of the
 same vulnerability.
-Reported by Marc Schoenefeld in the Red Hat bugzilla (2009-11-26).
+Reported again by Marc Schoenefeld in the Red Hat bugzilla at 2009-11-26.

 Information:

 * Disclosure date: 2007-09-16 (full-disclosure email).
+* Reported by: Slythers Bro (on the full-disclosure mailing list).
 * `CVSS Score`_: 5.8.

 Links: